Duck family (Disney): Gus Goose

-Gus Goose is Donald Duck's second cousin, and the great-nephew of Grandma Duck.
+Gustav "Gus" Goose is Donald Duck's paternal second cousin, and the great-nephew of Grandma Duck.
 He debuted on May 9, 1938, in Al Taliaferro and Bob Karp's Donald Duck comic strip, before making an animated appearance in the 1939 short Donald's Cousin Gus.
 Because the animation studio took much longer to produce a film and worked with a schedule much farther ahead than the comic strip, Gus, like Donald's nephews Huey, Dewey, and Louie "first saw the light of day" in the animation department, with the comic strip being based on the film that was in-the-works.
 Gus's main personality traits are laziness and gluttony.

 Within Disney comics, Gus is usually shown living as a farmhand on Grandma Duck's farm outside of Duckburg.
 Along with his gluttony, Gus is quite lazy, often doing little if any work on Grandma's farm.
 He also has a tendency of falling asleep at random occasions, sometimes even standing up.
 On occasion Gus has even shown signs of ingenuity as to finding methods or solutions to make his chores much easier for him and at times even automating them so he does not have to work at all.

 Gus made no appearances in DuckTales, but there is a background character in the series, Vacation Van Honk, who looks similar to him.

 Gus appeared in the 2000s animated series Disney's House of Mouse, as the club's gluttonous chef, speaking only in honks rather than words.
 He also made non-speaking cameo appearances in both Mickey's Christmas Carol and Who Framed Roger Rabbit.

 The friend and neighbor Gustav Goose from Quack Pack is probably not the same as Cousin Gus since there are very few similarities (aside from the name and general size of the character).
 Some confusion is also caused by the German comicbook version of Gladstone Gander being referred to as "Gustav Gans" ("Gustav Goose").

 In Danish comic book stories, Gus Goose has appeared as the boyfriend of a classy and rich anthropomorphic swan named Cissy Swann.
 In Italy, a nephew of him named Pepper appeared in two stories.